patrickzib/clasp_segmentation/README.md

 ## Citing

-If you use this algorithm or publication, please cite (ArXiv: https://arxiv.org/abs/2301.10194):
+If you use this algorithm or publication, please cite:

 ```bibtex
 @inproceedings{clasp2021,